trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

     `mkdir -p transcom-gov-milmove-exp/atlantis-global`

-    Add the terraform state bucket, version, and provider files following the steps following the bootstrapping document in [the Atlantis section](https://github.com/trussworks/legendary-waddle/blob/master/docs/how-to/bootstrap-new-aws-account.md#atlantis).
+    Add the terraform state bucket, version, and provider files following the steps in the bootstrapping document from [the Atlantis section](https://github.com/trussworks/legendary-waddle/blob/master/docs/how-to/bootstrap-new-aws-account.md#atlantis).

     While we're here, we can go ahead and set up our [`repo config`](https://www.runatlantis.io/docs/server-configuration.html#flags) and [`atlantis.yaml`](https://www.runatlantis.io/docs/repo-level-atlantis-yaml.html#do-i-need-an-atlantis-yaml-file) files.

     The official Atlantis documentation provides a lot of options for this configuration if you're feeling experimental, but there are some really great base models in [legendary-waddle](https://github.com/trussworks/legendary-waddle/) for both the [yaml](https://github.com/trussworks/legendary-waddle/blob/master/atlantis.yaml) and [config](https://github.com/trussworks/legendary-waddle/blob/master/trussworks-prod/atlantis-prod/atlantis_repo_config.json).

-1. Set up GitHub Access for the Atlantis Role

-1. Use the Bot 🤖
+2. Use the Bot 🤖

 If our project has a Robot user already, we can ride the coattails of those pre-existing GitHub user permissions for Atlantis as well.
 To do this, all you need to do is pass in the name of the robot user to the `atlantis_github_user` value in a later step when we call [the Atlantis module](https://tf-registry.herokuapp.com/modules/terraform-aws-modules/atlantis/aws/latest).